 - Sign the Caring for Climate statement we should explore this, engaging with the UN's delegate for the initiative, so to align our internal practices with external messages. - the Caring for Climate initiative recommends reporting publicly on climate change policies.
 Aequitas is certainly able to raise the profile of climate change policies, using our website and social media platforms to leverage these issues.
-Aequitas can produce opinion pieces on climate change and the environment to keep our clients and social media followers engaged on the issue and updated on changing policies. - the Carbon Pricing Champion scheme aims to drive down greenhouse gas emissions.
+Aequitas can produce opinion pieces on climate change and the environment to keep our clients and social media followers engaged on the issue and updated on changing policies.

+- the Carbon Pricing Champion scheme aims to drive down greenhouse gas emissions.
 As a tenant of Somerset House, Aequitas is unable to manage our own energy supply.
 However, a secondary aspect of the Carbon Pricing Champion scheme is advocacy, and Aequitas is therefore able to participate through advocating the importance of carbon pricing.
-We are also able to engage with the Somerset House trust on the issue and to encourage greater participation on behalf of the trust to lower emissions of the trust and Somerset House's remaining tenants.
-For instance, Aequitas are changing suppliers of stationery and couriers (two services which impact on the air quality in the already dangerously polluted Central London area) to zero emissions suppliers. - Policy engagement: to fulfil the UN global Compact principles 7,8, and 9, policy engagement is viewed as a critical step in developing meaningful climate policy in which businesses are engaged.
+We are also able to engage with the Somerset House trust on the issue and to encourage greater participation on behalf of the trust to lower emissions of the trust and Somerset House's remaining tenants. - Policy engagement: to fulfil the UN global Compact principles 7,8, and 9, policy engagement is viewed as a critical step in developing meaningful climate policy in which businesses are engaged.
 Aequitas is able to share experiences with the government and drive and lobby better environmental policy.
-A goal of Aequitas's is to find ways to incentivise corporate sustainable business goals through collaboration with stakeholders in both business and civil society. - A Call to Responsible Corporate Adaptation: Aequitas is able to engage with policymakers and relevant stakeholders to support national or local adaptation planning and implementation where the company operates. - Lastly, simple changes to Aequitas' use of materials can make a tangible difference, and count as a contribution towards our sustainability goals.
+A goal of Aequitas is to find ways to incentivise corporate sustainable business goals through collaboration with stakeholders in both business and civil society. - A Call to Responsible Corporate Adaptation : Aequitas is able to engage with policymakers and relevant stakeholders to support national or local adaptation planning and implementation where the company operates. - Pathways to Low-Carbon and Resilient Development: this is an action platform that gives companies space to share, learn and identify effective ways to contribute to the nationally determined contribution and SDG implementation.
+Through the platform, Aequitas will access practical insights on climate policy and related impact for business and finance at the country level, as well as receiving guidance on enhancing climate and development integration into corporate business planning.
+Additionally, the platform facilitates engagement in a series of policy dialogues, industry-level workshops and relevant global and national climate and SDG conferences. - Lastly, simple changes to Aequitas' use of materials can make a tangible difference, and count as a contribution towards our sustainability goals.
 This may include switching to eco-friendly paper (post-consumer waste ie recycled products), biodegradable cleaning products, and compact-fluorescent or LED lights.
 Aequitas could also have an energy auditor fitted to keep track of energy expenditure.